This post is also available in: हिन्दी

 Which vegetables are used in sambar

-Its taste will be different every time because of the different combination of vegetables in it.
-You can add below-mentioned vegetables in different combinations.
+Its taste will be different every time because of the different combinations of vegetables in it.
+You can add the below-mentioned vegetables in different combinations.
 I have mentioned their Hindi names as well.

 |Lady finder or okra||Bhindi|